 This program is designed for professionals currently working or looking to work in the field of project management.
 It is particularly relevant for professionals looking to take the next step in their career.

 This program emphasises the practical application of theory to develop your capacity to respond to current and emerging issues and trends.
-You will critically engage with project management theory and best practice principles, and evaluate and implement project management strategies using real world project based examples.
+You will critically engage with project management theory and best practice principles, and evaluate and implement project management strategies using real world project based cases and examples.

-What you will gain through this program.
+What you will gain through this program

 In today’s working environment the skills of the project manager have never been more in demand.

-A master degree in project management will help you develop skills that are highly sought after globally in a wide variety of sectors, such as construction, architecture, engineering, information technology, government and events management.
+A masters degree in project management will help you develop skills that are highly sought after globally in a wide variety of sectors, such as construction, architecture, engineering, information technology, government and events management.
 You will learn how to run complex projects with a range of stakeholders, managing all phases on time and to budget, and contribute to an increase in business effectiveness.

 Why study a Master of Project Management at RMIT?